CaptainPlusPlus/my_algorithms/AND_of_range.markdown

 ### Achieving true O(1) and taking performance to the final form.
 * **Finding differentiating bits IS THE DEFINITION OF XOR**.
-* Finding MSB can be achieved with O(logn) for any bitarray with Brian Kerningham's algorithm.
+* Finding MSB can be achieved with O(logn) for any bitarray with Brian Kerningham's algorithm,
 and O(1) with Mul De Brujin/Hammingbird method if sizeof integer is known (can also be dynamically constructed for any size).

 ##### The detailed pseudo code will now be: